PracticallyNothing/SWAN-Game-Engine/Notes/CodingConventions.md

 * If a class is going to be instantiated only once (i.e. it's a *singleton*), prefer to write it as a **namespace** instead.
 Put any *private* functions inside of a nested `detail` namespace.

+* Treat anything that has an *underscore* in the beggining of its name as follows: "**ABSOLUTELY DO NOT TOUCH UNLESS A GUN IS POINTED AT YOUR HEAD**".
 --------------------------